TRU Food Services

 - Subway location, located on the first floor of the International Building, opened.

-- Launched the Pizza Forno machine on Student Street, first floor of Old Main.
+- Launched the Pizza Forno machine on BMO Student Street, first floor of Old Main.